PfiatDe/pfiatde.github.io/docs/blog/_posts/2023-02-06-spoof_office_comments.markdown

 ### Create a Document & Analyse

 We just create an office document.
-For the example a `.pptx` will be used, as the file formats differ a little bit and the `.pptx` is quit easy.
+For the example a `.pptx` will be used, as the file formats differ a little bit and the `.pptx` is quite easy.
 ![Initial document](/assets/media/Spoof_Office/InitDocument.png){:width="100%"}
 *Initial document*

 Remember that the new office files are just zip compressed, so we can rename the file or open it with 7-zip directly.
-Under the `Presentation.pptx\ppt\` path we find a folder named `comments` and an `authors.xml`.
+Under the path: `Presentation.pptx\ppt\` we find a folder named `comments` and an `authors.xml` file.

 ![Initial document](/assets/media/Spoof_Office/7zip.png){:width="100%"}
 *File structur*